heyunyan19930924/Chromosome-Simulation/README.md

 The main program is the latest "ChromoSimulator v#.tank".
 All input process, simulation process and output process are in this program using DataTank as interphase.
 It allows people to visualize output configuration real-time as simulation is progressing.
 The kernel C++ script is attached to the .tank file.

+The other main program is "ChromoSimulator v# linear.tank" which is exactly the same as the default simulation program, only execpt that the geometry is linear.
+This version is mostly for tests.

 The following are the steps to run the simulation.

 1. Download and install DataTank https://www.visualdatatools.com/DataTank/.
 Get the license by following instructions on the website.
 Get the latest simulation script "ChromoSimulator v#.tank".